NBCC Deepens Business Relationship with Golf Tournament

 “There is a lot we have been able to achieve as a result of introducing golf into one of our programmes in this community,” he said, adding that “there is also going to be awards for winners and closing ceremony.
 It would be an evening of entertainment and presentation of trophies to winners.”

-Speaking during the press briefing, the Chairman of MSME Committee of the NBCC, Dr. Joe Dada, said that just as soft issues are used to drive serious issues, so is the chamber using the promotion of sporting events to drive serious business and investment relations.
+Speaking during the press briefing, the Chairman of MSME Committee of the NBCC, Dr. Joe Dada, said that just as soft issues are used to drive serious issues so is the chamber using the promotion of sporting event to drive serious business and investment relations.

 Dada disclosed that the NBCC has about 400 members with an estimated net worth of over N200 trillion from all sectors of the Nigerian economy such as real estate, energy, learning and education, professional services, technology group and creative sectors.